dfsp-spirit/brainload/README.md

 #### via Anaconda

-I started building conda packages for different platforms, check https://anaconda.org/dfspspirit/brainload to see whether one is available for yours.
+I started building conda packages for different operating systems, check https://anaconda.org/dfspspirit/brainload to see whether one is available for yours.
 In case it is:

 ```console
 conda install -c dfspspirit brainload
 ```

 [![Anaconda-Server Badge](https://anaconda.org/dfspspirit/brainload/badges/version.svg)](https://anaconda.org/dfspspirit/brainload) [![Anaconda-Server Badge](https://anaconda.org/dfspspirit/brainload/badges/platforms.svg)](https://anaconda.org/dfspspirit/brainload) [![Anaconda-Server Badge](https://anaconda.org/dfspspirit/brainload/badges/license.svg)](https://anaconda.org/dfspspirit/brainload)

+If it is not, you can use the recipe in this repo to build it yourself, see [README_DEVELOPMENT](README_DEVELOPMENT.md).

 #### Supported Python versions